johnmarcb/Eterspire-API/README.md

 ## Known Issues

-### ⚠️ Cloudflare Protection Issue
+### ⚠️ Manual Download Required

-**Unfortunately, due to Eterspire Wiki's aggressive Cloudflare protection, automated scraping via Selenium or other web automation tools is currently not possible.** The wiki employs anti-bot measures that make direct scraping extremely challenging.
+**Due to Eterspire Wiki's Cloudflare protection, automated scraping via Selenium or other web automation tools is not feasible.** The wiki employs anti-bot measures that make direct scraping extremely challenging.

-**Current Workaround:** Manual download of JSON files (see [Step 1](#step-1-download-wiki-pages) above)
+**Current Solution:** Manual download of the HTML GearDatabase page (see [Step 1](#step-1-download-wiki-page) above)

+Once downloaded, the HTML tables are parsed efficiently using BeautifulSoup to extract all gear data.

-**Have a solution?** Please open an issue or pull request!
-The community would greatly benefit from an automated scraping solution.
+**Have an automated solution?** Please open an issue or pull request!
+The community would benefit from an automated download solution.

 ---